jerCarre/deepl_action/README.md

-# deepl_action
+# deepl action

-A github action to translate file with deepl
+A github action to translate file with deepl (free version).